Shlendir/Shlendir/README.md

 Personal tasks:
 - [x] Start activity check and profile stuff.
 - [ ] Update profile README.md.
-- [ ] Throw more WIP projects into git.
+- [x] Throw more WIP projects into git.
-- [ ] Save some old works here too?
-Perhaps.
 - [ ] Add where to find what into this README.

 <!--